dsgt-arc/plantclef-2025/user/mgustineli/README.md

 1. **Fetch All Branches (Optional):** If you want to see all existing branches first, run `git fetch --all`.
 2. **Create a New Branch:** Create a new branch off the main branch for your development work:
     ```
-    git checkout -b feature/your-branch-name
+    git checkout -b username/your-branch-name
     ```
-    Replace `your-branch-name` with a meaningful name for your development work, typically starting with `feature/`, `bugfix/`, or similar prefixes.
+    Replace `your-branch-name` with a meaningful name for your development work, typically like `username/data-analysis`, or similar prefixes.
 3. **Verify New Branch:** Ensure you're on the new branch with `git branch`.
 The new branch should be highlighted.